 Low pressure is good to use for delicate foods like eggs and custards.
 Low pressure is also useful for steaming soft and tender vegetables, fruits, and, seafoods because it minimizes the risk of overcooking.

-Here’s the scope of what’s possible in your Instant Pot, and eventually you’ll hone in on what makes sense for you: You might cook primarily beans and grains, shaving minutes off cooking components of other recipes.
-You might steam vegetables most often (it’s amazing for whole artichokes).
-You might lean toward multicomponent one-pot meals.
+Here’s the scope of what’s possible in your Instant Pot.
+Eventually you’ll hone in on what makes sense for you.
 You’re the boss of this thing, so have fun!

 - Hard-boiled eggs in the Instant Pot are actually steamed.
 The plus with them?
 So easy to peel!